thmsdnnr/thmsdnnr.github.io/_posts/2018-02-24-es6-generators.md

 {value: undefined, done: true}
 ```

-Note that `done` is *not* false until we call the function and there are no more yields left.
+Note that `done` is *not* true until we call the function and there are no more yields left.

 ### Generators With Arguments